Balachandra Rao: Background

-Rao was born on 24 December 1944.
+Rao was born on 24 December 1944 at Tyāgarti (Thāgarti) near Sagar in state of Karnataka in India.
 He started his career as a professor of mathematics at National College in Bangalore.
 He later became the principal of the college.
 After retirement, he served at National Institute of Advanced Studies as a mathematician.
 Later he joined Gandhi Centre of Science and Human Values in Bengaluru.
 There he became the director of the institute.

 Rao died on 14 May 2025, at the age of 80.

 Researches and notable works

 In 1992, Rao started his journey of research in the field of the ancient Indian mathematics.
 He studied in details about the contributions of ancient India to science and astronomy.
 In an interview, he dismissed the idea of the ancient Vimana Sasthra which got popularity in the recent Indian Science Congress.